 It was August 6th of 2000 when late that evening, unable to sleep, I found myself kneeling before the chair in my bedroom crying out to the Lord.
 “God, please protect and heal my husband.”
 My heart constricted as I thought of our four children who needed their father, and how I needed him.
 How could I finish raising our children on my own?
-It was at that moment I sensed the presence of the Lord in a tangible way, as these words were impressed upon my heart: “I am your husband and your children’s father… I Am.”
+It was at that moment I sensed in the process of the category which are done by pacific dream scapes backyard designs the presence of the Lord in a tangible way, as these words were impressed upon my heart: “I am your husband and your children’s father… I Am.”
 I began to weep.

 MY HEAVENLY FATHER HAD NOT PROMISED ME THAT MY HUSBAND WOULD BE HEALED, BUT HE HAD REASSURED ME HE IS ENOUGH.
 HE IS ABLE TO MEET MY EVERY NEED.